|Q. Nimaz padhne ke jismani fayde kya hai?|

 ▻ Increases the elasticity of joints

-Pschycologists say that the human-mind is not directly under our control and many a times it keeps wandering.
+Psychologists say that the human-mind is not directly under our control and many a times it keeps wandering.
 The body is directly under our control.
-If I want to raise my hand I can raise it, if I want to take a step forward, I can do it.
+If we want to raise our hands, we can raise them, if we want to take a step forward, we can do it.
 But human mind is not directly under our control.
-Therefore to humble the mind you have to humble the body and there is no better way of doing this than what we muslims do i.e. to bring the highest part of the body i.e. the forehead to the lowest level (i.e. the ground) and then say ‘Subhanarabbil aala’, i.e. glory be to Allah, the Most High.
+Therefore to humble the mind you have to humble the body and there is no better way of doing this than what we Muslims do i.e. to bring the highest part of the body i.e. the forehead to the lowest level (i.e. the ground) and then say ‘Subhana Rabbi al-Aala’, i.e. Glory be to Allah, the Most High.

-Besides the spiritual and social benefits, there are several physical and medical benefits of Salaah.
+Besides the spiritual and social benefits, there are several physical and medical benefits of Salah.

 1. Ruku – Bowing:

-During salaah when a person bows down in Ruku :-
+During Salah when a person bows down in Ruku :-

 a.
 Additional blood is pumped in the upper part of the body.

 c.
 Spinal nerves are nourished and this provides relief for back-ache and pain.